California

 • You care about long-term equity.
 Part of each payment goes toward principal, and over enough years that starts to matter.

-California also has one long-term ownership advantage renters do not get: Proposition 13.
-Once you own, your property tax increases are limited, which can make your housing cost more predictable over the years even if values keep rising.
+California also has one long-term ownership advantage renters don't get: Proposition 13.
+Once you own, your property tax increases are limited, which makes your housing cost more predictable over the years even if values keep rising.

-Renting is not wasted money if it gives you flexibility or keeps you from forcing a bad purchase.
+Renting isn't wasted money if it gives you flexibility or keeps you from forcing a bad purchase.

 • You may move in the next few years.
 Job changes, family changes, or uncertainty about location usually favor renting.